Hashcracky Guide

 Start Cracking

 Choose an attack based on the pattern being replicated.
-Hash cracking is cyclical—incorporate new data, tune attacks, and maximize work sent to the GPU.
+Hash cracking is cyclical and incorporates new data, tuning attacks, and maximizing work sent to the GPU.

 $ hashcat -m 1300 -a 0 hashes.left wordlist.txt